BNIK-23/Real-Estate-Sales/README.md

 OBJECTIVE
 To analyze property sales and make a breakdown of the total sales, average and number of sales by the different property types and residential types.

-KPIs
+KPIs:
-Total Sales
+Total Sales,
-Sales trend
+Sales trend,
-Average Sales
+Average Sales,
-Sales breakdown by property type and residential type Valuation to sale conversion rate.
+Sales breakdown by property type and residential type, Valuation to sale conversion rate.

 Tools used: